notacodes/notacodes/README.md

 # 👋 Hello, I'm Nota:
-<📕I am currently learning the basics of programming
+📕I am currently learning the basics of programming
-# 🔭 I’m currently working on<br>💻creating a weather dashboard<br>
+# 🔭 I’m currently working on
+💻creating a weather dashboard

 ## 🌐 Socials: